peterp/redux-http-basic-auth-example/README.md

 The above function dispatches 3 other actions: `LOGIN_REQUEST`, `LOGIN_FAILURE`, `LOGIN_SUCCESS`.
 (They're fairly generic, and not really worth documenting - Check `actions/user.js`)

-## Reducers ##
+### Reducers ###

-In our reducer we can use `isLoggingIn`, `isAuthenticated`, and `error` to update the user-interface.
+Some of the properties in the reducer can be used to update the UI.

+  - `isLoggingIn`:  Display a loading indicator.
+  - `isAuthenticated`: Hide/ Show a login modal
+  - `error`: Self explanatory.

 ```
 /// reducers/user.js

 function user(state = {
-  isLoggingIn: false, // loading indicator
+  isLoggingIn: false,
-  isAuthenticated: false // show, or hide the authentication modal.
+  isAuthenticated: false
 }, action) {
   switch(action.type) {
     case LOGIN_REQUEST:
       return {
-        isLoggingIn: true,
+        isLoggingIn: true, // Show a loading indicator.
         isAuthenticated: false
       }
     case LOGIN_FAILURE: